objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 1) We create EO program, named "example".
    Intermediate files during compilation of this program will have the same name, but not the format (e.g. `example.eo`, `example.xml`).
-2) When the EO compiler compiles this program task, it saves intermediate files of compilation steps into cache.
+2) When the EO compiler compiles this program task, it saves files of compilation steps into cache.
-   Each compilation step has own caching directory.
+   Each compilation step has its own caching directory.
-3) When the EO compiler starts a project build again, it will check if there is a file, named "example", in the cache of each step.
+3) When the EO compiler starts a project build again, it will check if there is a file, named "example", in the cache of step.
 If such a file exists, then it is enough to check that the last modification time of this file at the current step is later than at the previous step.
 If this condition is true, then the finished file can be retrieved from the cache.